 Pickled Red Onions

-Cover the onions with the boiling brine.
-Close the jar and let it sit for at least 20m to pickle.
-The pickled onions are ready
+Place it in the refrigerator and let it sit for 48h to set the flavors and texture.
+The pickled red onions are ready